 MovNat Prep: “800m Firemen’s Carry with a person of similar weight / Log carry on 2×4 using 1-arm and 2-arm variations.”

 This just sounds like a ‘stand and deliver’ moment.
-It’s not all that technical but it is an activity that will require a tonne of effort to complete and there will need to be energy left over to perform whatever activity is next.
+It’s not that technical but it is an activity that will require a tonne of effort to complete and there will need to be enough energy left over to perform whatever activity might follow.

 It goes without saying that right now I’m trying to shed as much weight as possible!!!!